 Judge Snyder: I'm afraid because of this improperly filled out police report... * shows a report full of paw prints* ...I have no choice but to let you go.
 Case dismissed!

 Snake (to Santa's Little Helper): Haha!
 Don't worry, dude.
 I'm going straight.
 Straight to my customers to sell more drugs!

 Santa's Little Helper: Grrr...

-Sideshow Bob tries to pull this off when he kidnaps Bart with the intent to kill him at "five corners", (a fictional location where five states come together).
-His plan is to stand in one state, fire the gun in a second, the bullet travels through a third, hits Bart in the fourth and he falls and dies in the fifth.
+- Sideshow Bob tries to pull this off when he kidnaps Bart with the intent to kill him at "five corners" (a fictional location where five states come together).
+His plan is to stand in one state, fire the gun in the second, the bullet travels through the third, hits Bart in the fourth and he falls and dies in the fifth.
 Bob thinks it would be impossible to convict him because no single act in any state would be illegal.
-He's completely wrong.
-In truth, he could be convicted of murder in any of those states (police from each of them arrive and arrest him simultaneously).
-In fact, if anything, all he would do is make the case a Federal murder trial.
+He's completely wrong; in truth, he could be convicted of murder in any of those states.
+In fact, if anything, all he would do is make the case a federal murder trial.